kauttoj/bramila_ISC_tools/README.md

 bramila_supervised_ISC.m
 - Run ISC analysis with specific subject-wise targets and simple k-nearest neighbors learning algorithm.
 Both regression and (binary) classification are supported.
 Runs locally.

+Notes:
+-For cluster statistics, uncorrected maps are typically nonsense because clusters move around, so only corrected p-values should be considered
+-TFCE is a statistical method to enhance voxel-wise contrast by taking into account spatial nature of data.
+This is followed by FWER correction (similar to raw maps)

 18.2.2019 Janne Kauttonen